Save 20% Today

 Instagram

 Instagram is a photo-sharing app that also has video capability.
 Owned by Meta, this network allows users to post selfies, landscapes, and any other photo they want to share.
 As of 2023, it was the most popular app for influencers.
+Instagram contributes to body dissatisfaction and unhealthy social comparisons.

 BeReal

 BeReal is a real-time photo sharing app that encourages its users to post unfiltered photos of themselves alongside what is in front of them once a day.
 The aim of this app is to “show unfiltered moments” and create a more authentic news feed than other social media apps.
+It can lead to an unhealthy focus on screens, rather than what is happening around a child.

 Snapchat

 Snapchat is a photo-messaging app that automatically deletes messages once they have been read.
-Many teens use it as a form of texting, carrying on regular conversations and maintaining daily snap streaks by sending and opening “snaps” with each other at least once a day.
+Many teens use it as a form of texting, carrying on regular conversations, and maintaining daily snap streaks by sending and opening “snaps” with each other at least once a day.
 Snapchat’s security, though, is lacking – and may leave your child at risk.
 Snapchat is also known for facilitating cyberbullying.

 Cyberbullying